sky-map-team/stardroid/designdocs/rendering.md

 `Sources` provides methods to get the primitive types associated with the objects: lines, images, etc.

-The primitives are `LineSource`, `PointSource`, `TextSource` and `ImageSource` and there are a few interfaces to separate out common functionality.
-For example, the sources which have a specific position and the sources which have a color.
+The primitives are `LinePrimitive`, `PointPrimitive`, `TextPrimitive` and `ImagePrimitive` and there are a few interfaces to separate out common functionality.
+For example, the primitives which have a specific position and the sources which have a color.

 ## Concrete astronomical objects